Connect with us

 Balloon car experiment materials including pump, straws, tape and scissors

-Basic craft supplies used to build a balloon-powered car for a science activity.
+Basic craft supplies are used to build a balloon-powered car for a science activity.
 Image Source/Tutorial: Science Buddies

 Materials Required: